-The Village of Midlothian does not have an animal control officer or a dog catcher; however, a Public Works Employee will respond to calls regarding domesticated animals within the Village of Midlothian boundaries if a resident has them contained.
+The Village of Midlothian now has an animal control officer and will respond to calls regarding domesticated animals within the Village of Midlothian boundaries if a resident has them contained.
 The animal will be transported to the Animal Welfare League facility in Chicago Ridge or to P.A.W.S. in Tinley Park.

 The owner of the animal shall be responsible for any impoundment fees that accrue and must make such payment at the P.A.W.S facility or Animal Welfare Facility prior to release of the animal.
 Animals are euthanized (at AWL only) if not claimed or adopted under the policies and procedures of the Animal Control League.